 2021 will mark roughly 100 years since the time when Fr.
 John Nolan of Kirkcubbin began documenting in manuscript form his understanding of Nolan family history.
-This is essentially the understanding reflected in the Nolan book “O Nolan – The History of a People” published under the auspices of the Nolan Clan in the MIllenium year.
+This is essentially the understanding reflected in the Nolan book “O Nolan – The History of a People” published in the Millenium year.

 Recognizing the value of Fr.
 Nolan’s contribution in the 1920s and the need for a repeat of such an effort today, I am challenging myself to document for future generations the current – 2020s – understanding of Nolan family history in a freely-accessible online Nolan family history book.

-A tentative title for the new book is ” A Fresh Look at the Nolans – a People from most Ancient Times to the Present” and you can already view the outline and draft of the new book online book.
-Yolu can also Email me to provide comments or to offer assistance.
+A tentative title for the new book is ” A Fresh Look at the Nolans – a People from most Ancient Times to the Present” and you can already view online the outline and draft of the new book .
+You can also Email me to provide comments or to offer assistance.

 Continue reading Nolan Book – 2021